hyprchs/.github/profile/README.md

-# Welcome to the future of chess education.
+# Welcome to Hyperchess 👋

-Meet your new AI chess coach at [Hyperchess.ai](https://hyperchess.ai).
+The future of chess education.
+Meet your AI chess coach at [Hyperchess.ai](https://hyperchess.ai).

 <!--